fixmol/fixmol/README.md

-### Hello everyone!
-My name is Nick and I'm from Russia. 👋
+### Hello everyone! 👋

-I am a full stack developer, I enjoy learning and sticking to new technologies in the development world.
 I really like what I do, so I will upload my small projects here.
 I am always open for communication and discussion, for any questions please contact me! 💬😄

 ### Programming languages and tools: